Gear Fishing for Coho in Freshwater 101

 The Titan series from Trophy XL are very high quality rods.
 These rods come in either a 2106 (2 power, 10'6") or a 3106 (3 power, 10'6").
 They feature a good quality blank, metal guides, butt box and reel seat.
 These are great salmon and steehead baitcasting rods.

 Lastly, a freshwater Coho angler's best friend can be a nice light spinning rod from 8’6″-9’6″ with a spinning reel to match that is capable of holding at least 100 yards of mono line.
 As a general rule, we do like to use mono as our mainline for Coho fishing instead of braid for the stealth factor.
-This is just a suggestion and you or other anglers may have a different opinion, and that’s great!
+This is just a suggestion and you may have a different opinion, and that’s great!
 Whatever a person has confidence in using should be used!

 The spinning setup is under-appreciated in the world of freshwater Coho fishing.
 This setup does not do as well float fishing as the previous two set ups mentioned because the line comes off the reel spool in loose coils instead of directly off the reel spool as in the baitcasting and centrepin reels.
 Casting the lighter weighted lures is so much easier and more effective with a spinning reel.

 So why would we use one set up over another?
-Well centrepins do allow for a better presentation when float fishing and provide the angler more control of their drift.
-These reels are a fun way to fight a fish and let’s face it, you’re just a pretty darn cool if you’re using one!!!
+Well, centrepins do allow for a better presentation when float fishing and provide the angler more control of their drift.
+These reels are a fun way to fight a fish and let’s face it, you’re just pretty darn cool if you’re using one!!!
 A disadvantage on the Coho playing field when using a centrepin can be the inability to cast a very light weight, so casting a spoon or spinner can be difficult.

 A baitcaster is the most common and most versatile setup going.
 We can float fish with these reels and an angler (with practice) can become proficient in casting lighter weights.
 Also, the reel has a drag system on it unlike the centrepin, so if the big nasty chum salmon latches on to your gear, he can be tamed more easily.